 The settlement cycles of government bond transactions vary from T+1 to T+30 in ASEAN+3.
-Settlement cycles are mainly determined by negotiation based on the proprietary business practices of market participants and restrictions of payment infrastructure.
+Settlement cycles are not stipulated by regulation or law, but are mainly determined by negotiation based on the proprietary business practices of market participants and restrictions of payment infrastructure.